Think of this bread as a sturdy, healthy and spicy version of a classic raisin bread

 Transfer the shaped dough to a baking sheet, cover and leave to proof for 1.5 to 2 hours.
 Ideally the temperature of your dough when proofing this bread should be around 25-26ºC / 77ºF.
 When you think it has risen enough, use your finger to carefully make a very small dent in the dough.
 If the dent remains, the bread is ready to bake, if the indentation disappears, the dough needs a bit more time.
 Take 15 minutes and check again.

-Preheat your oven to 210ºC / 410ºF at the final stages of the proofing.
+Preheat your oven to 210ºC / 410ºF conventional setting at the final stages of the proofing.
 At what point depends on how long it takes for your oven to heat up.
 Make sure it is well heated and stable before you put in the loaf.
 You can check out our tips on how to make the most of your oven for the best baking results here.

-Place the bread in the preheated oven and bake for approximately 40 minutes.
+If you want you can slash the top of the loaf.
+Now place the bread in the preheated oven and bake for approximately 40 minutes.
 Check regularly to see how fast the loaf is browning.
 If you think the crust has the desired color, you can temper your oven to 170ºC / 340ºF for the rest of the baking time.
 Leave to cool on a rack.

 Eat while fresh of course!
 You can also store the (sliced) loaf in the freezer and give the slices a quick pick me up in a toaster or defrost at room temperature or use the microwave (best very short at high wattage)to get a slightly warm and fluffy slice.
 Delicious eaten just plain, also with fresh butter or cheese.